dylan7474/aiChat/README.md

 3. `make -f Makefile.win`
 4. Run the generated `aichat.exe` from the same shell.

-The server listens on port `8080` by default.
-If that port is already taken, aiChat automatically falls back to an available port and prints the new URL in the terminal.
+The server listens on port `17863` by default.
+If that port is already taken, aiChat retries a small range of nearby ports (up to `17866`) and prints the final URL in the terminal.
 Override the port explicitly by setting `AICHAT_PORT`, e.g.
-`AICHAT_PORT=9000 ./aichat`.
+`AICHAT_PORT=19000 ./aichat`.
 The Ollama API endpoint defaults to `http://127.0.0.1:11434/api/generate` and can be changed by exporting `OLLAMA_URL`.

 ## Basic Controls
-1. Run `./aichat` and wait for the console message confirming the URL (defaults to `http://127.0.0.1:8080`).
+1. Run `./aichat` and wait for the console message confirming the URL (defaults to `http://127.0.0.1:17863`).
 2. Open the address in a web browser.
 3. Enter a topic, choose the number of turns (each participant speaks once per turn), and configure as many participants as you want—each with a friendly name and Ollama model tag.